aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 ### Working with nested data

+!!! info "In Q1 2024, we plan to introduce support for Pydantic models, Dataclasses, and standard Python classes."

 #### JSON

 When using the data masking utility with dictionaries or JSON strings, you can provide a list of keys to obfuscate the corresponding values.
 If no fields are provided, the entire data object will be masked or encrypted.
 You can select values of nested keys by using dot notation.